Dr. Jonathan Sayre Allen

 Lecturer in Trombone

-Dr. Jonathan Sayre Allen was recently appointed lecturer in trombone at The University of Iowa.
-Before this appointment, Jonathan has served as adjunct instructor of low brass at St. Ambrose University.
+Dr. Jonathan Sayre Allen currently serves as a lecturer in trombone at The University of Iowa.
+Before this appointment, Jonathan served as an adjunct instructor of low brass at St. Ambrose University.
 His students have won positions in regional and all-state bands, orchestras, and jazz bands.

 While a student at Northern Colorado, Jonathan began his professional career by winning a position in the Greeley Philharmonic Orchestra.
 As a member of the Orchestra at Temple Square (UT), Dr. Allen performed weekly international television and radio broadcasts with the Mormon Tabernacle Choir, in addition to performing on several audio and video recordings with the ensemble.
 Allen has performed with the Quad-City Symphony, Cedar Rapids Symphony (now Orchestra Iowa), Utah Symphony Orchestra, Boulder Philharmonic, Cheyenne Symphony, Ft.
 Collins Symphony and The Temptations.
 In addition, he has appeared on several film soundtracks and commercial recordings.